-Shipping containers being used for farms is an interesting development that’s gaining in popularity for use in urban areas and by restaurants who want to provide locally grown produce to their customers.
-Shipping Containers are being re-purposed for grow rooms or mini farms.
+Shipping container farms is an interesting development that’s gaining popularity in urban areas and specifically with restaurants who want to provide locally grown produce to their customers.

-Shipping container farms aren’t affected by the weather or pests with the added bonus that they ultimately reduce food mileage.
+Shipping Containers re-purposed for mini farms or grow rooms are secure, moveable and most importantly not affected by the weather or pests, with the added bonus that this ultimately reduces food mileage.

-Some of the figures being quoted for the farm in a box concept are very interesting with the yield of a 40ft container (300 sq ft) being equivalent to that of about a 1-acre field.
-This is in part as you can plant and grow more than once per years in a hydroponic environment.
+Some of the figures being quoted for the ‘farm in a box’ concept suggest the yield of a 40ft container (300 sq ft) being equivalent to that of about a 1-acre field.
+This is in part as you can plant and grow more than once per year in a hydroponic environment.
 If the crops are stacked 5 high, the yield increased 5-fold.
-Numbers being quoted also cite a sizable reduction in water usage, and 80% reduction in fertiliser usage coupled with delivery of crops that have a consistency of flavour thanks to the controlled environment within which the crops are grown.
+Numbers being quoted also cite a sizeable reduction in water usage, and 80% reduction in fertiliser usage coupled with delivery of crops that have a consistency of flavour thanks to the controlled growing environment.

-Farming in the urban environment is a really interesting concept and one that we believe will gain traction in the future and we envisage that shipping container farms will be used mainly by restaurants and some specialist food retailers who want to offer customers produce with virtually zero food miles and the freshest on the market.
+Farming in the urban environment is a really interesting concept and one that we believe will gain traction in the future.
+We envisage that shipping container farms will be used mainly by restaurants and some specialist food retailers who want to offer customers super fresh produce with virtually zero food mile.

 The shipping container farm can have 1 – 5 tiers of growing medium which is fed by an enclosed water system and nutrient tank.
 Also included is a climate control system, LED grow lighting and pH dosing systems along with monitoring systems that can be checked remotely.